ans-coe/terraform-modules/azure/spoke/README.md

   - [Modules](#modules)

 ## Usage
-This module deploys a spoke network in Azure.
+This module deploys a spoke network vNet and accompanying resources in Azure.

+### `Network Security Group`
-- There is an option to create a single NSG that can be applied to subnets if the associate_default_network_security_group is true (default).
+There is an option to create a single NSG that can be applied to subnets if the associate_default_network_security_group is true (default).

+### `Route Table`
-- There is an option to create a single Route Table that can be applied to subnets if the associate_default_route_table is true (default).
+There is an option to create a single Route Table that can be applied to subnets if the associate_default_route_table is true (default).
-- A default_route is created can be created which routes "0.0.0.0/0" > default_route_ip.
+- A default_route can be created which routes "0.0.0.0/0" > default_route_ip.
 - Additional routes can be added to a Route Table using extra_routes.

+### `Peering`
-- There is an option for peering to a hub vNet.
-Peering from the hub vNet back to the Spoke is created when hub_peering.create_reverse_peering = true (default).
+There is an option for peering the spoke vNet to another remote vNet.
+Peering is only set up one way, from the spoke vNet to the remote vNet.
+Peering from the remote vNet to the spoke vNet will need to be configured seperate to this module.

-### Network Watcher
+### `Network Watcher`
 Best practise is to create a Network Watcher per region & per subscription.
-Network Watcher is enabled if var.enable_network_watcher is set to true.
+Network Watcher is enabled if var.enable_network_watcher is set to true (default).
 If a seperate Resource Group is not specified, Network Watcher will be deployed in the Resource Groups specified for the Virtual Network.

 #### Flog Log Storage Account